DataSystemsGroupUT/dataeng/src/main/java/kafka/advanced/exercise5/Readme.md

 ## Model

-The temperature observation records a value and the timestamp.
+The temperature observation records a prefVal and the timestamp.
 Moreover, we want to carry on the information about the room where the sensor is installed.

 ## Part A